 7. SURFING SPARKS A POSITIVE CHEMICAL REACTION INSIDE OUR BODIES

 When it comes to surfing, there’s even more at play.
 As the wave surges beneath your feet, a cascade of chemicals courses through your body.
 There’s the burst of dopamine, aka the “feel-good” hormone, sparked by the novelty of each passing wave.
 You also get a rush of endorphins as a result of doing aerobic exercise, giving you that ecstatic feeling known as runner’s high.
 Now you know the science behind the stoke, your next surf will be even more awesome.

 You know that blissed-out feeling you get after a day in the surf?
 Well, some scientists reckon that’s down to sea spray.
 When a wave breaks, the turbulence it creates is said to alter the physical structure of the water and air.
 The water and air molecules are broken apart, releasing negative ions into the atmosphere.
 Some research suggests that these ions can even increase the circulation of oxygen in our bodies and boost our mood.
 The evidence is by no means conclusive, but we still think that breathing in salty air does us the world of good.

 Even without scientific studies, we all know how amazing it feels to be immersed in water.
 Whether it’s a two hour surf at our favourite break, a cruisey stand-up paddle session or a quick dip in a freshwater lake, there’s nothing like a bit of cold water to blow away the cobwebs.

-Don’t just take our word for it – come and experience the healing powers of water for yourself at our next Water Women Weekend on the 28th and 29th June!
+Don’t just take our word for it – come and experience the healing powers of water for yourself at one of our Water Women Weekends!
 Whether you’re already a water baby or you’re looking to dip your toe in for the first time, you’ll reconnect with nature by wild swimming, surfing and stand-up paddleboarding to your heart’s content.
 Check out this page for all the details!